-Fashionable dieting by the pregnant women. □ sexes ( The double standard possesses by the parents during the upbringing of children of both male and female), which accounts for the general malnutrition in the pregnant women.
-The women of the family are supposed to get satisfied with the food left after the males of the fan nily have taken their meals.
-The leftover food may lack the most important nutrients and make t he womenfolk malnourished.
-Often the food items which supply important nutrients are considered "too warm" or "too cold" and thus undesirable for women.
+- 1. Fashionable dieting by the pregnant women. - 2.
+The double standard possesses by the parents during the upbringing of children of both sexes (male and female), which accounts for the general malnutrition in the pregnant women. - 3.
+The women of the family are supposed to get satisfied with the food left after the males of the family has taken their meals.
+The leftover food may lack the most important nutrients and make the womenfolk malnourished.

-2. Teratogens
+Teratogens

 A teratogen is defined as any environmental substances or agents that have a significant adverse effect on a developing fetus.
 These environmental substances or agents may be found in the form of biological, chemical, or physical molecules that produce some negative effects on the fetus.
-During the prenatal stage, exposure to these teratogens may raise the risk of birth defects (Magnus, 2001).
+During the prenatal stage, exposure to these teratogens may raise the risk of birth defects (Gluckman, 2008).

-The expectant mothers are advised to avoid the teratogens as much as possible.
-Some of these known teratogens are the use of alcohol, the use of drugs, and tobacco.
+It is always advised to avoid the teratogens by the pregnant women as much as possible.
+Some known teratogens are the use of alcohol, the use of drugs, and tobacco.

-2.1.
-Use of Alcohol and Tobacco:
+Use of Alcohol and Tobacco

 The use of alcohol and tobacco during pregnancy and lactation has been found to be harmful to the developing fetus.
 When the alcohol reaches a certain level in the bloodstream of the mother, certain danger signals are produced in her.
-These are nervousness, wakefulness and irregular heartbeats, and these effects are transferred to the fetus as well.
-Alcohol taken by pregnant women passes through the placenta and affects the fetus growing in her womb.
-Alcohol use during pregnancy has been found to be the leading preventable cause of intellectual disabilities in children (Maier & West, 2001).
+These are nervousness, wakefulness, and irregular heart-beats, and these effects are transferred to the fetus as well.
+Alcohol taken by pregnant woman passes through the placenta and affects the fetus growing in her womb.
+Alcohol use during pregnancy has been found to be the leading preventable cause of intellectual disabilities in children (Hadlock, 1985).
 The use of tobacco by pregnant women has been found to be related to premature delivery and a decrease in breast milk flow in lactating mothers.

 Alcohol use can lead to fetal alcohol spectrum disorders (FASD), which is linked to heart defects, body malformations, and intellectual disability.
 It has life-long consequences for the child, ranging in severity from minor to major.
-It is unknown how much alcohol is necessary to cause damage, and so doctors typically recommend that alcohol should be completely avoided during pregnancy.
+It is recommended to avoid the consumption of alcohol during the pregnancy to the maximum possible extent.

 The children suffering from FASD may have characteristics of small head size and abnormal facial features.
-Cognitively, these children may have poor judgment, poor impulse control, higher rates of Attention Deficit Hyperactive Disorder (ADHD) and learning issues, and lower IQ scores.
-These symptoms may persist into adulthood (Streissguth et al., 2004).
+Cognitively, these children may have a poor judgment, poor impulse control, higher rates of Attention Deficit Hyperactive Disorder (ADHD) and learning issues, and lower IQ scores.
+These symptoms may persist into adulthood (Lunde, A. et al., 2007).
+Use of Drugs: